mikaelkaron/troopjs-learn/requirejs/readme.md

 TroopJS is also available pre-bundled if you want to save on HTTP requests.
 To use this feature you have two options, either a combination of the `deps` option and the magic module `require` or the `bundles` option.

+#### Method 1: `deps`

 The most compatible albeit more verbose option is the `deps` option:

 !CODEFILE "index.troopjs-deps.js"

+> The reason we use `localRequire` is because without it RequireJS would not load `troopjs-core/composition` from the bundle but from its own package.
+Using this constuct we also ensure that the whole bundle is loaded _before_ we use any of the contained modules.

+#### Method 2: `bundles`

+If you are using a later RequireJS version >= 2.1.10 you can use the `bundles` option to make RequireJS load our bundle automatically before we use any of the contained modules.

+!CODEFILE "index.troopjs-bundles.js"

 ## Adding jQuery